 As the world evolves over time, so do your organisation’s requirements.
 The product or service you agreed at the start of your contract may no longer fit the strategic objectives of your organisation, or be the best solution on the market.
 Understanding what is available, how it could impact your performance and analysing the risk in your supply chain is a vital stage of the renegotiation process.
 Sometimes technology has shifted during the agreement and there are other more appropriate solutions.

-Contract renegotiation can be a complex process, especially if you have a harmonious long-term relationship with your supplier.
+Contract negotiation can be a complex process, especially if you have a harmonious long-term relationship with your supplier.

-This is when an external perspective from eXceeding can really be beneficial.
+This is when an external perspective, from a specialist contract negotiation consultant like eXceeding, can really be beneficial.
 Our specialist consultants have renegotiated hundreds of contracts across many sectors and categories, giving them valuable insight on areas such as market value, expectations in terms of supplier performance and potential innovations in the way the service is delivered.

 Without this wider market insight, how do you know if your current supplier is the best option available to you?

 Our clients often tell us that they do not have the time or sufficiently detailed understanding of their suppliers to be sure they are getting the services, the contracts and the SLAs entitled to them at the right cost.